geranwen/tennis_courts_toronto/README.md

 ### Next steps:

-1. At the moment, the filters need to be implemented in code.
+1. ~~At the moment, the filters need to be implemented in code.
 The intention in the future is to create a simple GUI for ease of use, hosted on a simple website.
-This will be the main objective for the next phase of this project.
+This will be the main objective for the next phase of this project.~~
 2. ~~Fix csv database to improve accuracy.~~
-3. Improved search feature that allows fuzzy matching with tolarence for skipped workds
+3. Improved search feature that allows fuzzy matching with tolarence for skipped workds, and possibly return top 3 matches
+4. Implement filter by conditions (winter, lights, public/club, etc.)
-4. Overlay public transportation options & bike share stations :: not straight forward.
+5. Overlay public transportation options & bike share stations :: not straight forward, which is why it will be given lower priority.
-5.
+6. Show public vs private in different color-ed pins on map.

 ### Acknowledgement